wp-plugins/infusionsoft-affiliates/readme.txt

 == Changelog ==

-7/6: Version 0.2 Added
+* 7/6/2011: Version 0.2 Added
-7/6: Version 0.3 Added dateshift option for dates so you can move make relative dates 7/6: Version 0.3 Fixed bug so you can now access settings right from the plugin listing
+* 7/6/2011: Version 0.3 Added dateshift option for dates so you can move make relative dates
+* 7/6/2011: Version 0.3 Fixed bug so you can now access settings right from the plugin listing
+* 7/6/2011: Version 0.3 Caching is now supported and deactivation no longer deletes options and data